brotkrueml/typo3-feed-generator/README.md

 Generator for Atom, JSON and RSS feeds in TYPO3

-> The extension is under development and is considered experimental!
+> The extension is under development and in alpha state!

 The extension supports TYPO3 v11 LTS and TYPO3 v12, and requires at least PHP 8.1.